Westland Wapiti: Surviving aircraft

 Westland Wapiti K-813 at the Indian Air Force Museum, New Delhi.

-A Westland Wapiti (Serial Number K-813) survives at the Indian Air Force Museum, Palam, Delhi.
-It is the last surviving aircraft of the type.
-The fuselage and lower wing of one other (Serial Number K-811) were reported as surviving at the museum's storage facility, but in June 2012 it was determined that only K-811's lower wing survives, albeit in a ruinous condition.
+A Westland Wapiti (Serial Number K-813) survives at the Indian Air Force Museum, Palam, Delhi, the last surviving aircraft of the type.
+The fuselage and lower wing of one other (Serial Number K-811) were reported as surviving at the museum warehouse but in June 2012 it was determined that only K-811s lower wing survives, albeit in a ruinous condition.